cseewald/shutters/README.md

-Pet Spring Boot project written in Kotlin for controlling roller shutters via Shelly 2.5 devices.
+Pet Spring Boot project written in Kotlin for controlling roller shutters via Shelly 2.5 devices based on the sun position, temperature and cloudiness.

 # Envs for running the app